 For Thrill Seekers

-Get a birds-eye view of Gatlinburg and have the ride of your life on board a helicopter.
-You can get a tour of Gatlinburg only, or with their “See It All Tour” you will also enjoy views of Douglas Lake, English Mountain, and the foothill mountains of the Great Smokies.
+Get a birds-eye view of Gatlinburg and have the ride of your life on-board a helicopter.
+You can get a tour of Gatlinburg, Sevierville, and more, or do the “See It All Tour,” where you will also enjoy views of Douglas Lake, English Mountain, and the foothills of the Great Smoky Mountains.
+They also provide free headsets to help reduce the noise and make your experience more comfortable.
 Great for young and old, this is perfect for those who want to do something a little different and height-defying.

 Enjoy 18,000 square feet of an outdoor-enthusiast’s shopping dream.
 From gear for excursions to clothing and apparel for casual living and running, NOC Gatlinburg has it all.
 They feature items from manufacturers like Columbia, Patagonia, Keen Footwear, Mountain Hardware, Osprey, Chaco, MSR, Black Diamond Equipment, and The North Face.